joolstorrentecalo/gitlab-foss/doc/integration/advanced_search/elasticsearch.md

 #### Number of Elasticsearch shards

-For single-node clusters, set the number of Elasticsearch shards per index to the number of CPU cores.
-Keep the average shard size between a few GB and 30 GB.

-For multi-node clusters, set the number of Elasticsearch shards per index to at least `5`.
+Set the number of Elasticsearch shards per index to at least `5`.
 To update the shard size for an index, change the setting and trigger [zero-downtime reindexing](#zero-downtime-reindexing).

 ##### Indices with database data

-> - `gitlab:elastic:estimate_shard_sizes` [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/146108) in GitLab 16.11.

 For indices that contain database data: